-- Assassin Outclassin': Emily, with a cringe-inducing meat thermometer right to the neck.
+- Assassin Outclassin': Emily, turns the tables on her killer with a cringe-inducing meat thermometer right to the neck.

 - Deadpan Snarker: Steven and Winston have frequent sparring matches.